6 Ways to Connect Your Nintendo Wii to Any Type of TV

-Note that component inputs, are regularly found alongside the RCA inputs, as the red/white audio cables can be used for both.
+Note that component inputs are found alongside the RCA inputs, as the red/white audio cables can be used for both.
 Make sure you get the right cables in the right ports!

 Originally, the component cable option was the only way to connect the Wii reliably to a HDTV.
-Happily, it is now possible to use a HDMI converter for audio and video to produce a good quality image on a HD or HD Ready TV.
+However, a Wii to HDMI adapter also produces a good quality image on a Smart TV.

-With one of these inexpensive devices attached to the back of your Nintendo Wii, you’ll be able to connect a HDMI cable (but don’t spend too much) from your TV to your Wii, and view the output on the HDMI channel using Input Select or a similar option on your TV remote.
+Just connect one to your Nintendo Wii, hook up a HDMI cable and plug it into your TV.
+View the output on the HDMI channel using Input Select or a similar option on your TV remote.

-It’s a quick, simple solution to connecting your Nintendo Wii to any available HDTV using the most popular modern video connection standard.
+It’s a quick, simple solution to connect your Nintendo Wii to any Smart TV using HDMI.

 Dolby Surround Sound Options

-Although digital audio isn’t present for the Nintendo Wii, you can still get good sound.
-Mono, Stereo and Surround – specifically, Dolby Prologic II—are available, the latter providing a simulated surround sound ideal for entertainment systems with a surround sound setup.
+Although digital audio isn’t available on the Nintendo Wii, you can still get good sound.
+Mono, stereo, and surround—specifically, Dolby Pro Logic II—are available, the latter providing a simulated surround sound ideal for entertainment systems with a surround sound setup.